peteheaney/dewidow/README.md

-# DeWidow plugin for Craft CMS 3
+# DeWidow plugin for Craft 3

-A Twig filter for Craft CMS 3 to remove text widows.
+A Twig filter for Craft 3 to remove text widows.

 By replacing the space between the last two words in a string with `&nbsp;`, this filter will prevent widows on any field containing text.